craigcali/craigcali.github.io/index.md

     Lab 6, part 1 was a favorite because I grew up with the Mad Libs books as a kid.
-The concept of creating a program that collects string input from the user to create a sandwhich is interesting.
-I can visualize how more enhanced programs could be made for apps or websites that handle food orders such as UberEats or DoorDash.
+The concept of creating a program that collects string input from the user to create a sandwich is interesting.
+I can visualize how more enhanced programs could be made for apps or websites that handle food orders such as Uber Eats or DoorDash.